 What if.. what?
 What if Lab!

 What you can expect: the prospective clients have a specific issue for which they invite a designer to admission a concept.
-Subsequently, the organisation selects a number of designers and compensates them for bringing the concept into practice.
+Subsequently, the organisation selects several designers and compensates them for conceptualising their ideas.
 The final step is to single out one of the designers and ask the designer at hand to come up with a prototype or a final product.

-As such, the company becomes more aware of how designers can in fact be the driving force when it comes to crafting solutions to intricate issues and bringing them into practice.
-What if Lab oversees these trajectories and helps the organisation at hand when it comes to formulating a research question.
+As such, the company becomes more aware of how designers can be the driving force when crafting solutions to intricate issues and bringing them into practice.
+What if Lab oversees these trajectories and helps the organisation formulate a research question.

 Driving Dutch Design

 Driving Dutch Design (DDD) is a programme by ABN AMRO, Beroepsorganisatie Nederlandse Ontwerpers (BNO) and DDF, aimed at helping talented designers with the professional development of their studio.
 All too often, education in design disregards the value and necessity of entrepreneurial skills in the design profession.
 DDD aims to bridge the gap between design education and the design market.

 DDF offers an eleven-month programme.
 During this time, an ABN AMRO coach is coupled with a ‘driver, the designer partaking in the programme.
 Together they strive to scale up the studio’s activities.
 In addition, the driver can attend masterclasses on creating a distinctive profile, marketing, operational management, financing and presentation.
 These classes are hosted by knowledgeable partners of the three initiators of the programme.